madelson/universes-within-collection/README.md

 You may _freely_ use the card images as proxies by downloading them from [the gallery](https://madelson.github.io/universes-within-collection/).
 These cards are _NOT FOR SALE_; you may not charge for them nor should anyone charge you for their use.

-If you play digitally on Tabletop Simulator, you can use my [importer tool](https://github.com/madelson/TabletopSimulatorMTGDeckImporter) to substitute in avaialble UWC cards when playing.
+If you play digitally on Tabletop Simulator, you can use my [importer tool](https://github.com/madelson/TabletopSimulatorMTGDeckImporter) to substitute in available UWC cards when playing.

 ## Purpose & Goals